ColasNahaboo/SmartEditContrib/README-SmartEditAddOn.txt

 wikismartWebPreferences = ""+"%SMARTEDITSTRINGWEB%";
 wikismartCustomerPreferences = ""+"%SMARTEDITSTRINGUSERS%";
-// 3 following lines to add if you have an old smartedit addon installation wikismartTWikiSiteIcons = ''+'%SMARTEDITICONSITE%';
+// 3 following lines to add if you have an old smartedit addon installation wikismartFoswikiSiteIcons = ''+'%SMARTEDITICONSITE%';
-wikismartTWikiWebIcons = ''+'%SMARTEDITICONWEB%';
+wikismartFoswikiWebIcons = ''+'%SMARTEDITICONWEB%';
-wikismartTWikiUserIcons = ''+'%SMARTEDITICONUSER%';
+wikismartFoswikiUserIcons = ''+'%SMARTEDITICONUSER%';
 // End of copy
 wikismartCurrentWeb = "%WEB%";
-wikismartTWikiIcons = '%SMARTEDITICONS%';
+wikismartFoswikiIcons = '%SMARTEDITICONS%';
 // To know the id of the textarea ... if it is not 'topic' wikismartEdit('topic');
 </script>